DeathCamel58/denon-reverse-engineering/Writerside/topics/Linux.md

 DTS information can be found on the [](Linux-DTSs.md) page.

+## Kernel Modules

+inMusic's own kernel modules are documented on the [](inMusic-Kernel-Modules.md) page.

 ## Hardware Notes

 Miscellaneous notes about the various hardware peripherals can be found on the [](Hardware-Notes.md) page.